-Respondent admits that it submitted a report to the Illinois EPA relating to SO2 emissions states that the report speaks for itself as to its contents.
-Respondent denies any allegations contained in Paragraph 34 of the Complaint that are inconsistent with the report as submitted, including any legal conclusions drawn therefrom.
+Respondent admits that it submitted a report to the Illinois EPA relating to SO2 emissions from coal-fired boilers #1 and #2 for the period of October through December 2008.
+Respondent states that the report speaks for itself as to its contents.
+Respondent denies any allegations contained in Paragraph 33 of the Complaint that are inconsistent with the report as submitted, including any legal conclusions drawn therefrom.